Please contact us by email at: info@solmedx.com or by providing the information below.

 Complex Regional Pain Syndrome (CRPS): Out of balance ROX allows free radicals to

-HIV/AIDS: When a T-cell recognizes a virus, it recruits a critical mass of ROX to destroy
+HIV/AIDs: When a T-cell recognizes a virus, it recruits a critical mass of ROX to destroy

 Rheumatoid Arthritis (RA) and other auto-immune diseases: Insufficient ROX allows for